Aaron J. Lawler

 Bio

-Dr. Aaron Lawler is an assistant professor of humanities at Waubonsee Community College with nearly 20 years of experience as an educator.
-He is a researcher at Chicago’s Field Museum, a lifelong member of the National Geographic Society, and a classically trained painter.
-Aaron has dedicated his personal and professional lives to the humanities as a thinker, a writer, an artist, and a lover of culture and expression.
+Dr. Aaron J. Lawler is a professor of humanities at Waubonsee Community College with nearly 25 years of experience as an educator.
+He is a researcher at Chicago’s Field Museum and a speaker for Illinois Humanities.
+He serves on five boards: Kaneland D302 School Board, Chicago WTTW Channel 11, Illinois Historical Society, 3:11 Project, and the Apiquian Scholarship Foundation.
+Additionally, he is a lifelong member of the National Geographic Society, and a classically trained painter.

 Book this Road Scholar